cclljj/AI_Policy_Timeline/README.md

 ## Overview

-This application renders an interactive timeline visualization from event data stored in CSV format.
+This application renders an interactive timeline visualization from event data stored in JSON format.
 Users can filter events by type and view detailed information about each event.
 The timeline uses color-coding to distinguish between different event categories, providing an intuitive visual representation of service history.

 ## Features